About toddler play and cognitive development

 - Help your toddler put together basic puzzles.

 Read books and recite nursery rhymes together.
-You can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.
+By two years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.

 - Give your toddler things to sort, like different coloured blocks or balls, or different sized plastic cups and containers.